 4. Deal - Grateful Dead

 Next one up is the song Deal.
 It was first performed by the Grateful Dead in 1971, as a regular part of the repertoire through their 1970's tour.
 Although being less common to the fans during the 1990s, the band continued to perform it.
-The singer opens with the message: “Since it cost a lot to win and even more to lose you and me bound to spend some time wondering what to choose,” that later kicks off with a chorus: “Don't let your deal go down...”
+The singer opens with the message: “Since it cost a lot to win and even more to lose you and me bound to spend some time wondering what to choose,” which later kicks off with a chorus: “Don't let your deal go down...”

 Loser is another song first performed by the Grateful Dead in 1971 as well, heavily played during 1971 and 1972.